Wildlander-mod/Support/Docs/FAQ.md

 Follower and Quest mods will generally need Requiem patching so their NPC's stand a chance against you and your followers and followers stand a chance against NPCs.
 New ingredients can break Requiem's alchemy balance, new food will likely need iNeed patching, some equipment might require Frostfall patching, and so forth.

-Please visit the Ultimate Skyrim Discord #ultsky-customsation channel - for install guides and advice for other type of mods.
+Please visit [this page](https://github.com/phinocio/UltimateSkyrim/blob/master/Docs/ModdingUltSky.md) or the Ultimate Skyrim discord (customisation channel) for install guides and advice for other type of mods.

 ---